The national curriculum for English aims to ensure that all pupils:

 At Ireland Wood we recognise that English is of vital importance to us all.
 Therefore, we put great emphasis on providing high quality English lessons and enrichment opportunities to ensure that speaking and listening, reading, writing, spelling and vocabulary are taught.

 The children have access to fantastic resources to support their learning.
-We have a fantatsic range of texts and are currently developing our library to allow the pupils an even wider choice and facilties to enhance indpendent research.
-We have extensive ICT resources including class Ipads and a radio station to air children's work.
-The school works closely with local authors, theatre companies and networks with local schools to provide exciting opportunities for our children.
+We have a wide range of texts and are currently developing our library to allow the pupils an even wider choice and facilties to enhance independent research.
+We have extensive ICT resources including class Ipads, laptops, computers and a green screen.
+We work closely with local authors, theatre companies and network with local schools to provide exciting opportunities for our children.